fermyon/spin-dotnet-sdk/readme.md

 ## What's next

 The initial version of the SDK closely mirrors the underlying low-level Spin interop interfaces.
-This maximises performance but doesn't provide a very idiomatic experience for .NET developers.
+This maximises performance but doesn't provide an idiomatic experience for .NET developers.
 We'll be aiming to improve that over future releases, and welcome contributions or suggestions!